 Finding a positive outlet for outrage and pain

-It’s the day after the verdict in the Trayvon Martin case and I’m seeing pain, heartbreak, and outrage in post after post on Facebook.
-I can appreciate each one of these comments, and frankly think they say a great deal about my Facebook friends.
+It’s the day after the verdict in the Trayvon Martin case and I’m seeing pain, heartbreak, and outrage in post after post on social media.
+I can appreciate each one of these comments, and frankly think they say a great deal about my social-media friends.

 Of course I’m also sitting with my own feelings of powerlessness and disbelief, fighting disappointment in the system and despair for our history, knowing full well how things would likely have turned out had the roles in this case been reversed.